Cardinal Pell Reprimands Vatican’s Real Estate Body for Exceeding Its Authority

 They also specified that APSA is subject “to the control and supervision of the Council for the Economy and the Secretariat for the Economy, and subject to the review of the Office of Auditor General.”

-“In light of the incorrect content and claims APSA raised,” Cardinal Pell and Milone asked the organizations in question “not to follow what was request by APSA.”
+“In light of the incorrect content and claims APSA raised,” Cardinal Pell and Milone asked the organizations in question “not to follow what was requested by APSA.”

 APSA's lack of cooperation

-Cardinal Pell immediately notified Pope Francis of the situation in a May 5 letter.

-In that missive, he also explains that Cardinal Domenico Calcagno, president of APSA, has yet to present Cardinal Pell with a memorandum on Vatican property, despite the Pope telling him to do so.
+In addition to this latest incident, the Register has also learned that Cardinal Domenico Calcagno, president of APSA, has yet to present Cardinal Pell with a memorandum on Vatican property, despite the Pope telling him to do so.

-“These apparent and serious irregularities in the APSA show that we are approaching the moment of truth in the economic reforms,” Cardinal Pell wrote to the Pope, adding: “What will be the next act of nonsense?”
+Cardinal Pell has said he believes these “serious irregularities” in the APSA show that the Vatican could be approaching the “moment of truth” in the economic reforms.

 This latest move by APSA is not the first time events surrounding Vatican reform have taken the SPE by surprise.
 Set up to bring greater financial control and vigilance to Vatican finances, the Secretariat was not consulted about the ending of the PwC audit last year, nor was it informed in advance about the motu proprio released last June, removing the power of the SPE to supervise the administration of the Vatican's financial assets.
 Those were returned to APSA.